rcalix1/100PlusEssentialLinearAlgebraOperationsForDeepLearning/README.md

 ## Book

-This is the repo for my new book "Deep Learning Algorithms".
+This is the repo for my new book "100 + Essential Linear Algebra Operations For Deep Learning".

 <a href="https://amzn.to/3SlQGHC"><img src="llamaBook.jpeg" alt="image" width="300" height="auto"></a>